bseverns/seedBox/docs/hardware_bill_of_materials.md

 - **Group orders** with friends to dodge shipping gouges on PJRC parts.
 Teensy boards ship fast from the mothership, but mixing in Digikey/Mouser orders keeps everything on one invoice.
+- **Remember the Qwiic pigtails**.
+The SparkFun OLED speaks JST-SH and 3.3 V only;
+  if you're not chaining other Qwiic widgets, a short cable or hand-soldered ribbon straight to SDA/SCL keeps the wiring tight and quiet.
 - **Document substitutions**.
 If you drop in a different OLED module or encode a bespoke panel PCB, leave a note (and ideally a photo) in this doc so the next builder inherits the lore.